 User experience marks the top priority for almost every business in the market today.
 As a beginner in the developer world, you would have come across frequently that even the brief that you were given for your project, mentioned the simplicity of its user interface that it should feature.
 It doesn't matter how complex are the functions and background operations happening alongside.
 What the users see and get to experience has to be a seamless and smooth execution.

-Some of the most popular and successful companies like Netflix, Facebook, and Instagram operate on the principle of prioritizing their UI over everything.
 Take any one of them, and you would notice that the platform is powerful yet simple with a brilliant user interface.
 And that is because of the many versatile frameworks working behind the curtains.